How to Choose Your Instructor

 Instruction Ability - This second stage of instructorship is where vast amounts of experience begin to help.
-After years of instructing, you learn not only How to spot a student’s weakness, but also how to correct this weakness.
-To point out a weakness and be able to correct it, is not only “just half the Job completed” but also very discouraging for the student.
+After years of instructing, you learn not only how to spot a student’s weakness, but also how to correct this weakness.
+To point out a weakness and be unable to correct it, is not only “just half the Job completed” but also very discouraging for the student.

 Those that can, do.